 Martha E. Pollack is the fourteenth president of Cornell University and professor of computer science, information science, and linguistics.
 She took office on April 17, 2017.

 Pollack was previously the provost and executive vice president for academic affairs at the University of Michigan.
-As the university’s chief academic officer and chief budget officer, she was responsible for an academic enterprise that serves more than 43,000 students and includes 19 schools and colleges plus freestanding research units, libraries, museums, and gardens.
-She championed engaged learning and innovation in teaching, including the use of learning analytics, through the creation of the Office for Academic Innovation; developed strategies that expanded financial aid to increase student access, and that decreased undergraduate class size; created a new multidisciplinary School for Environment and Sustainability; and launched cross-campus academic initiatives to develop solutions to poverty, to advance humanities scholarship, and to enhance diversity, equity, and inclusion.
+As the university’s chief academic officer and chief budget officer, she was responsible for an academic enterprise serving more than 43,000 students and including 19 schools and colleges.
+She championed engaged learning and innovation in teaching through the creation of the Office for Academic Innovation; developed strategies that expanded financial aid and decreased undergraduate class size; created a new multidisciplinary School for Environment and Sustainability; and launched cross-campus academic initiatives to develop solutions to poverty, to advance humanities scholarship, and to enhance diversity, equity, and inclusion.

 Prior to becoming provost, Pollack was the University of Michigan’s vice provost for academic and budgetary affairs, and earlier served as dean of the School of Information.
 She first joined Michigan’s faculty in 2000, having previously been a faculty member at the University of Pittsburgh, and before that a member of the technical staff in the Artificial Intelligence Center at SRI International, in Menlo Park, California.